rprendes/starter-academic-rayner/content/authors/admin/_index.md

 avatar_filename: img_1080.jpg
-Short: "My immediate goals are strongly oriented to the investigation on animal breeding, genetics, and genomics in livestock populations to satisfy the needs of breeders and the industry. "
+Short: "My immediate goals are strongly oriented to the investigation on animal breeding, genetics, and genomics in livestock populations to satisfy the needs of breeders and the industry."
 interests:
   - Animal Production
   - Animal Breeding